 Our Focus | Farm to Factory

-Rooted in the greatest century of growth and change humanity has ever known—the 1850s to the 1950s—The Wolfsonian traces the odyssey from agrarian to urban, colonial empires to Cold War superpowers, the first spike of the Transcontinental Railroad to the advent of television.
+Rooted in the greatest century of growth and change humanity has ever known—1850 to 1950—The Wolfsonian traces the odyssey from agrarian to urban, colonial empires to Cold War superpowers, the first spike of the Transcontinental Railroad to the advent of television.

 Our Collection | Mundane to Monumental

 With more than 180,000 objects, our collection contains a vast universe of ideas: household appliances that sped the pace of work; designs that bridged cultures; architectural plans fueled by ambition; and propaganda that helped turn the tides of war.
 Our core focus is material from Europe and the United States, extending to regions of Latin America, Asia, and Africa.